 The trust that is established under the Plan to hold the Plan's assets is designed to qualify pursuant to Section 501(a) of the Internal Revenue Code, and, accordingly, the trust's net investment income is exempt from income taxes.
-The Plan has a favorable determination letter of its tax-exempt status from the IRS dated September 23, 2008.
-Effective January 1, 2013, the Plan was amended and restated and the Company filed an application for a favorable IRS determination letter at that time.
-Although the application is currently under review with the IRS, the Plan Administrator believes that the Plan is designed and is currently operating in compliance with the applicable requirements of the Internal Revenue Code, and the Plan's tax counsel has not reported anything to the contrary.
+The Plan has a favorable determination letter of its tax-exempt status from the IRS dated June, 23 2014, which provides that the Plan and related trust are designed in accordance with the applicable qualification sections of the Internal Revenue Code ("IRC")

 Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2013 and 2012, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014 and 2013, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes it is no longer subject to income tax examinations for years prior to the Plan year ended December 31, 2010.
+The Plan Administrator believes it is no longer subject to income tax examinations for years prior to the Plan year ended December 31, 2011.